saaguero/ckad-notes/README.md

   - Each named port in a pod must have a unique name.
 It can be referred to by services.
   - `pod.spec.containers.ports`: List of ports to expose from the container.
 Exposing a port here gives the system additional information about the network connections a container uses, but is `primarily informational`.
 Not specifying a port here `DOES NOT prevent that port from being exposed`.
 Any port which is listening on the default "0.0.0.0" address inside a container will be ccessible from the network.

-- Rolling update strategy in the deployment
-    - maxSurge (max of extra replicas that can be created with the new version) && maxUnavailable (max number of replicas that can be considered unavailable)
-    - percentage (based on the replicas value) or a fixed number
 - Not sure if included but review a bit of:
     - HPA: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/
     - Statefulset